openstack-archive/sahara/doc/source/intro/overview.rst

 several years as Amazon Elastic MapReduce (EMR) service.

-Sahara aims to provide users with a simple means to provision Hadoop, Spark, and Storm clusters by specifying several parameters such as the version, cluster topology, hardware node details and more.
+Sahara aims to provide users with a simple means to provision Hadoop, Spark, and Storm clusters by specifying several parameters such as the framework version, cluster topology, hardware node details and more.
 After a user fills in all the parameters, sahara deploys the cluster in a few minutes.
 Also sahara provides means to scale an already provisioned cluster by adding or removing worker nodes on demand.